-Completed applications should be received by the Academic Executive by 31 July.
-Applications will be received after that but those received before the end of July will be given first priority for places in the programme.
+Completed applications should be received by the Registrar by 31 July.
+Applications will be received after that time but those received before the end of July will be given first priority for places in the program.

 Educational Requirements of the Applicant: